Ladoke Akintola: Death

 Akintola was assassinated in Ibadan, the capital of Western Region, on the day of Nigeria's first military coup of 15 January 1966—which terminated the First Republic.
 Also known as the "Young Majors Coup" or the "coup of the January boys", the coup resulted in the assassination of many leading politicians, mostly members of the Northern People's Congress.

+After his death, the Aare Ona Kankanfo title was vacant for 21 years until Chief Moshood Abiola was invested with it as the 14th Aare Ona Kankanfo by Alaafin Adeyemi III of Oyo on 14 January 1988.

 Impact

 Akintola was a dignified orator.
-In 1962 he was responsible for completing the founding of the University of Ife (a university which was later named after his political opponent - Obafemi Awolowo.
-While popularly believed, there is no verifiable evidence that Awolowo ever initiated or suggested the establishment of the University of Ife which was renamed in his honour).
-He was also involved in the development of Premier Hotel and other monuments.
+In 1962 he was responsible for completing the founding of the University of Ife, a university that was later named after his political opponent, Obafemi Awolowo.
+While popularly believed, there is no verifiable evidence that Awolowo ever initiated or suggested the establishment of the University of Ife, which was renamed in his honour.
+Akintola was also involved in the development of Premier Hotel and other monuments.

 Personal life

 Akintola was married to Faderera Akintola and had five children, two (Yomi Akintola and Dr. Abimbola Akintola) of whom held Finance cabinet portfolios in the Nigerian Third Republic.
 Yomi Akintola also served as Nigeria's Ambassador to Hungary and Samuel Akintola's daughter-in-law, Dupe Akintola, was Nigeria's High Commissioner in Jamaica.
 His fourth child, Victor Ladipo Akintola, dedicated much of his life to ensuring the continued accurate accounting of Samuel Akintola's contributions to Nigeria's position on the world stage.
 He published many works including a biography that highlighted his father's love of country and lifelong commitment to its progress.
 Akintola's youngest child, Tokunbo Akintola, was the first black boy at Eton College and features prominently in the best selling book by the Nigerian author Dillibe Onyeama, Nigger at Eton.

 Justice Ladiran Akintola, an Oyo State judge and former law lecturer at the Obafemi Awolowo University is Akintola's child born out of wedlock.

-A number of institutions, including Ladoke Akintola University of Technology, Ogbomosho, were established in both the Oloye's home town and other Nigerian cities as a means of remembering him posthumously.
+A number of institutions, including Ladoke Akintola University of Technology, Ogbomosho, were established in Akintola's home town and other Nigerian cities as a means of remembering him posthumously.